pedrodechichiribeiro/analyst_data_intern_challenge/README.md

 0. **If on Windows**

+Update API key and name of the file on **.env**
-Double click on run.bat and everything will be done automatically, skipping the steps 1-5.
+Then double click on run.bat and everything will be done automatically, skipping the steps 1 through 5.
 If it does not work then please do it step by step like below:

 1. **Clone the repository:**